TrudAX/denistrunin-blog/src/draft/upgradeD365-attachments/index.md

 https://mycompany.operations.dynamics.com/?cmp=CMP&mi=DEVDocuExpImpJournalTable
 ```

-It will open the empty import attachment form.
+It will open the Import attachment form.

 ![Empty Journal Form](EmptyJournalForm.png)

-The first step is to go to **Journal name** field(View detail) and create a new **Journal type**.
-A **Journal type** defines a reference to Azure file share, you need to specify a connection string and a share reference.
+The first step is to go to the **Journal name** field(View detail) and create a new **Journal type**.
+A **Journal type** defines a reference to Azure file share (a connection string and a share reference).

 ![Journal Name Setup](JournalNameSetup.png)

-Then you need to specify the Azure location for our import and press **Test connection** button to validate the settings.
+Then you need to specify the Azure location(folder with files) for our import and press the **Test connection** button to validate the settings.

 ![Journal Setup](JournalSetup.png)

-Journal created, the next step is to import lines from the Excel **Descriptor file** created during the AX2012 export(**Import lines from Excel** button).
+After Journal creation, the next step is to import lines from the Excel **Descriptor file** generated previously during the AX2012 export(**Import lines from Excel** button).

 ![Import Lines Function](ImportLinesFunction.png)